Draft This note is a draft. It may be missing or incorrectly formatted content.

-The main serif type, used in the site’s masthead, headlines, and body, is EB Garamond (external link).
-Garamond is one of my favorites, an elegant old-style serif.
+The main serif type, used in the site’s masthead, headlines, and body, is Diplograph Jaramond, a custom version of EB Garamond.

 Captions, some editorial text, and the accent punctuation in the masthead and on the front page are set in Inter, by Rasmus Andersson.
 Inter is a neo-grotesque sans-serif designed for screens, the sort that’s often used in the modern brutalist typographic style.